Merging Coverage Data

 If you want to merge coverage reports generated in different --root directories you can use the --json-base to get the same root directory for all reports.

-If you have same function names defined on different line the default behaviour is to abort.
+If you have same function names defined on different line the default behavior is to abort.
 With the --merge-mode-functions you can change this:

-• strict: Abort if same function is defined on a different line (old behaviour).
+• strict: Abort if same function is defined on a different line (old behavior).

 • merge-use-line-0: Allow same function on different lines, in this case use line 0.